Category Archives: Agri-Musings

-I was standing in a barn yesterday.
-Listening to growers talk about how they farm in order to bring the highest quality salad veggies to your plate.
+One day, I was standing in a metal equipment shed, out of the wind, and listening to growers talk about how they farm in order to bring the highest quality salad veggies to your plate.
 I looked down and was moved by these boots.
 How do we estimate the value of these boots?
 By the millions of people who are fed nutritious fresh fruits and vegetables every day?
 Or by the incredible immigrant success stories here: second generation Okie and Portuguese, third generation Swiss Italian, Swede, and Japanese?
-Or by the growers’ refusal to give up in light of seemingly insurmountable challenges?
-These boots epitomize the American dream in so many (apolitical) ways.
+Their significant contributions to their rural communities?
+Their commitment to apply creativity and innovation to solve problems every day?
+Or by their refusal to give up in light of seemingly insurmountable challenges: COVID, Labor Shortages, Changes markets, Sklyrocketing nitrogen costs, Supply chain issues, Mounting Regulatory Costs, Evolving farm worker issues…

 In 1926, as National Grange master, L.J.Taber, former Director of Agriculture for Ohio traveled to Rome as a U.S. delegate to the International Institute of Agriculture and was selected to represent the English-speaking delegates at a banquet.
 Farm and Dairy reprinted part of his remarks.